sanskruti-sn/sanskruti-sn/README.md

 - 🔭 I’m currently working on ...
 Smart Agriculture Monitoring and Management System
 - 🌱 I’m currently exploring ...
 Machine Learning Algorithms
 - 👯 I’m looking to collaborate on ...
-NLP projects
+NLP and CV projects
 - 🤔 I’m looking for help with ...
 Data Science Projects
 - 💬 Ask me about ...
 Software Development
 - 📫 How to reach me: ... sanskrutinerlekar28800@gmail.com